India has 22 official languages, excluding English, each of which has millions of speakers.

-If typing in Hindi is harder, it is time we make it 100 times easier by using image, audio, or video to communicate (or make an easier keyboard itself).
+If typing in Hindi is harder, it is time we make it 100 times easier by using images, audio, or video to communicate (or making an easier keyboard itself).
 If no good Bengali fonts exist, let’s make them.
 If no Telugu camera apps exist, let’s make one which puts global players to shame.

-Timing can’t be better than this.
-Smartphone sales are at all time highs and data prices are getting cheaper by the day.
+The timing can’t be better than this.
+Smartphone sales are at all-time highs and data prices are getting cheaper by the day.
 We literally are left with no excuses.